Q: How is your musical taste towards metal music / other genres?

 very warm memories of those moments.

-GUITAR LESSONS?
-HOW OFTEN YOU PRACTICE
+2. HAVE YOU TAKEN ANY GUITAR LESSONS?
+HOW OFTEN YOU PRACTICE OR USED TO PRACTICE?

 When I started, father